 To get a better handle of what goes into the whole buying process, we spoke with a number of the top printer manufacturers and quizzed them regarding what are some of the essential points to consider and questions to ask when purchasing your first wide-format printer.
 We also asked them to make some suggestions from their product portfolios that will give you the most machine for your money.

-Mark A. Rugen, director, product marketing and education, Mutoh America Inc., Phoenix, Arizona, says the first place businesses will start when looking for a wide-format printer is Google.
-They may type phrases such as ‘Best wide-format printer’ or ‘What is the best wide-format printer?’ and disappointingly, they will find out that the term ‘wide-format printer’ is used for everything from 18-inches wide and above and many are for the photographic business.
+Mark A. Rugen, director, product marketing and education, Mutoh America Inc., says the first place businesses will start when looking for a wide-format printer is Google.
+They may type phrases such as ‘Best wide-format printer’ or ‘What is the best wide-format printer?’ and disappointingly, they will find out that the term ‘wide-format printer’ is used for everything from 18″ W and above, and many are for the photographic business.

-What profitable end products will a wide-format printer allow a shop to produce?
+What profitable end products can a wide-format printer produce?

 “When it comes to ‘profitable end products,’ the term used most often is ‘applications.’
 So start by thinking about what applications you want to create with your printer.
 This also leads a newbie to think about who their customer base will be.
 Are they going to be selling products online and shipping them or are they going to have a retail shop and sell locally, or both,” Rugen explains.

 “You certainly would not sell a vehicle wrap online, but you could sell cut or printed decals that consumers could put on their vehicles.
 The types of applications are unlimited, but the choice of application may also determine the kind of ink that the printer will need as well as the size printer.
 Smaller items, such as awards, key chains, pens, etc. might require a UV ink and perhaps a smaller, almost desktop size printer, while vehicle wraps would require eco-solvent or latex inks and require a 64-inch-wide printer,” Rugen adds.